Cherokee County DUI Lawyers

 Usually, our Cherokee County DUI lawyers do not recommend this path.
 If you do nothing and your Cherokee DUI officer initiates an administrative license suspension action, then on the 46th day after the date of your arrest, the Georgia Department of Driver Services will automatically suspend your driving privileges for one year with no permit to drive.
 Even if you did not receive the DDS-1205 form, our Cherokee DUI Lawyers still recommend that you take action instead of doing nothing.
 However, there are limited circumstances where we recommend our clients do nothing regarding a license suspension action, but those circumstances are rare.

-2. Request an administrative hearing:
+2. Request an administrative hearing in your Cherokee DUI case:

-3. Properly waive your right to an administrative hearing and have an ignition interlock installed:
+3. Properly waive your right to an administrative hearing in your Cherokee DUI case and have an ignition interlock installed:

-This track to properly waive your right to an administrative hearing and have an ignition interlock installed came into effect on July 1, 2017, by statute.
+This track to properly waive your right to an administrative hearing in your Cherokee DUI case and have an ignition interlock installed came into effect on July 1, 2017, by statute.
 This law allows the first DUI arrest in five years for drivers to be able to drive in the state of Georgia and fight their Cherokee County DUI criminal case without losing the privilege to drive.
 It comes with a cost, of course.
 It involves waiving your right to an administrative hearing through the Georgia Department of Driver Services.
 You would need to install an ignition interlock device on your vehicle for a minimum of 120 days if you tested over the “per se” legal limit or one solid year of having the ignition interlock device installed in your vehicle (and driving under the confines of an ignition interlock permit) if you refused the Cherokee DUI officer’s request for a state-administered chemical test.
-If you choose this track, we highly advise installing the ignition interlock first and then going to DDS within 30 days from the date of arrest to obtain the permit.
+If you choose this track, our Cherokee County DUI lawyers highly advise installing the ignition interlock first and then going to DDS within 30 days from the date of arrest to obtain the ignition interlock permit.
 There are obvious concerns and pitfalls in choosing this track.
 For many, the stigma of having the ignition interlock device installed in their vehicle is not worth it.
-The ignition interlock device is also expensive, requiring installation and monthly monitoring fees.
+The ignition interlock device is expensive, requiring installation and monthly monitoring fees.
 And if you remove it while under your ignition interlock permit, tamper with it, or it tests positive, your permit to drive may be revoked for six months – meaning no driving at all.
 In addition to waiving your right to an administrative hearing and having an ignition interlock device installed on your vehicle, you must also meet the following conditions:

 • An application for the permit must be made with DDS within 30 days of the person being served notice of the ALS by the Cherokee DUI arresting officer through the DDS-1205 form (usually 30 days from the date of arrest), or—in the event of a DDS-1205S form—within 30 days of receiving such notice of the ALS from DDS (from a blood test result that was not procured by a search warrant);